micajahp/pads_map_handling/README.md

 3. run map handler option 2</br>
 &emsp;&emsp;a. solve internal checksums and write to location in bin</br>
-&emsp;&emsp;b. solve total checksum and write both internal and total to the checksum file &emsp;&emsp;c. reencode map file for loading
+&emsp;&emsp;b. solve total checksum and write both internal and total to the checksum file</br>
+&emsp;&emsp;c. reencode map file for loading